pmndrs/react-spring/readme.md

 | Animated       | ❌          | ❌         | ✅             | ✅          |
 | React-spring   | ✅          | ✅         | ✅             | ✅          |

-react-spring builds upon animated's foundation while inheriting react-motions declarative api and goes to great lengths to simplify it.
-It has lots of useful animation primitives, can interpolate mostly everything and last but not least, can animate by committing directly to the dom instead of re-rendering a component frame-by-frame through React.
+react-spring builds upon animated's foundation while inheriting react-motions declarative api, going to great lengths to simplify it.
+It has lots of useful animation primitives, can interpolate mostly everything and last but not least, can efficiently animate by committing directly to the dom instead of re-rendering a component frame-by-frame through React.

 For a more detailed explanation read [Why React needed yet another animation library](https://medium.com/@drcmda/why-react-needed-yet-another-animation-library-introducing-react-spring-8212e424c5ce).